Keto Frequently Asked Questions

 That means beer is definitely a no-no, as it is basically liquid bread and you cannot have sugar-filled cocktails, such as a Margaritas or Pina Coladas.

-Stick with pure spirits like whiskey and vodka, which have zero carbs, and also wine, which has a low amount of carbs.
+Stick with pure spirits like whiskey and vodka, which have zero carbs, and also some wines, which have a low amount of carbs.
 You obviously should not mix your vodka with orange juice as orange juice is high in sugar and carbs. 🙁

 Keep in mind however that alcohol is really just empty calories, and if by chance, you are following a low carb diet and drinking alcohol and not losing weight stop drinking and see if that makes a difference.